-Many organizations struggle to achieve the laudable goal of successfully facilitating change in an organization.
+Many organizations struggle to achieve the laudable goal of successfully facilitating change management in an organization.
 Whether the change is an HR or IT initiative, often the key element that determines success is whether all areas of the organization actively embrace the change.
 Humans can feel a natural resistance to change, making it crucial for organizations to have a well-developed strategy for communicating and implementing anything that affects employee.

 Change management is especially critical to the successful implementation and utilization of a new system, and you should start thinking about your change management strategy prior to selecting a particular solution.
 It begins in the planning for the selection process when you are determining who will make up the selection team.
 Will it just be IT staff?
 Or IT staff plus a few token functional experts?
 Will it involve representatives from all divisions of the impacted staff?

-4 Key Outcomes Of Successful Change Management
+Successful Change Management Outcomes

 In a recent software selection and subsequent implementation, we could have done the selection with a small team and then pitched the chosen solution to the staff.
 Instead we chose to include multiple representatives from each key function—Sales, Accounting, Operations, Corporate and IT.
 We ended up with a large selection team, 17 in all.
 While it sounds unwieldy, it resulted in four key outcomes: